01 of 02

 Testing Out the Magic Stud Finder

-So, the 4 year-old tried it out, and it worked.
+So, the 4-year-old tried it out, and it worked.
 He had trouble remembering that, once the target magnet stuck, he needed to pull the holder straight outward.
 Any variation of this might upset the magnet.
-I had trouble remembering not to let the second magnet in the holder get close to the first magnet.
-But we quickly figured out the routine, and soon we were finding studs left and right.
+We quickly figured out the routine, and soon we were finding studs left and right.

 Another neat trick is to locate two vertically neighboring drywall screws, affixing two magnets in those spots.
 Then take the included 6-inch metal ruler and stick it on top of the magnets.
 You can then lightly scribe pencil marks on either side of the ruler, giving you a nice target zone to make your holes, screw your screws, or whatever you're trying to do.